Irreversibility in an ideal fluid: Sinks and sources

-Far from the tube, this approaches the shape for a pure sink or a source of flow, with the velocity of the flow becoming radial and falling off, in three dimensions, as $1/r^2$ (see \cite{Batchelor-sink}).
-As we have seen in \Sec{sec:real-jets}, real fluids can sustain sink-like but not source-like flows, because the latter are destroyed by the separation of the boundary layer at the lip of the tube's mouth.
+Far from the tube, this approaches the shape for a pure sink or source of flow, with the velocity of the flow becoming radial and falling off as $1/r^2$ (in three dimensions).\cite{Batchelor-sink} This pattern of flow is very different from the outflowing jet of \Fig{fig:flows}(a).
+On the other hand, it is similar to the omnidirectional inflow in \Fig{fig:flows}(b), especially far from the tube.
+We therefore refer to the flow of \Fig{fig:flows}(b) as ``sink-like.''
+(In \Sec{sec:Borda} we will discuss why, unlike in \Fig{fig:Laplace}, the flow within the tube in \Fig{fig:flows}(b) is not everywhere parallel.)

+As explained in \Sec{sec:real-jets}, real fluids are commonly seen to sustain sink-like but not source-like flows, because the latter are destroyed by the separation of the boundary layer at the lip of the tube's mouth.
 But even in the ideal limit, a source-like flow would be difficult to set up and maintain, because it would require that the experimenter control the fluid pressure not just within the tube, but also at the boundary of the tank that encloses as the entire fluid, as we will explain in \Sec{sec:transverse}.